m2mtech/flysystem-stream-wrapper/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information about recentl changes.
+Please see [CHANGELOG](CHANGELOG.md) for more information about recent changes.

 ## Contributing